ianrtracey/writing/content/blog/changing-the-southwest-with-a-hackathon/index.md

 ---
 title: How We Are Trying to Change the Southwest With a Hackathon
 date: "2015-01-14T00:00:00"
-description: "The most influential brands in the world have something in common: a strong and inspiring mission statement."
+description: "Arizona is experiencing one of the greatest fundamental transformations in the state’s history — and it is close to blowing it."
 featuredImage: "./header.jpeg"
 ---